cloudfoundry-community/logsearch-for-cloudfoundry/docs/features.md

 #### Elasticsearch mappings

-Logsearch-for-cloudfoundry provides Elasticsearch [mappings](../jobs/elasticsearch-config-lfc/templates/index-mappings.json.erb) for logs index.
-The mappings include reasonable rules for making the parsed fields useful in data analysis.
+Logsearch-for-cloudfoundry provides Elasticsearch [mappings](../jobs/elasticsearch-config-lfc/templates) for logs indices.
+The mappings include reasonable rules for fields.
 They include:

-* Make `*_id` fields *not_analyzed*.
+* All string fields are *not_analyzed* by default

+  This mapping [is defined](https://github.com/cloudfoundry-community/logsearch-boshrelease/blob/develop/jobs/elasticsearch_config/templates/index-templates/index-mappings.json.erb#L11-L28) in Logsearch release.

+* All static fields are mapped according to their datatypes.
+So, all fields, known during parsing, are mapped implicitly.
+Dynamic fields (e.g. json fields) are mapped using defined default mappings (see above) and Elasticsearch [_dynamic mapping_](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) mechanism.

+* There are two string fields that can be used for full text search - `@raw` and `@message`.
+These fields are defined as *analyzed* strings.
+Additionaly, for `@message` field a *not_analyzed* field copy [is defined](../../mappings/jobs/elasticsearch-config-lfc/templates/index-mappings.json.erb#L46) as `@message.raw` - this field can be used for analytics.
+Field `@raw` [is set](https://github.com/cloudfoundry-community/logsearch-boshrelease/blob/develop/jobs/elasticsearch_config/templates/index-templates/index-mappings.json.erb#L6-L8) to be a default full text search field.

+Mappings are uploaded to Elasticsearch in [_indices templates_](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html).
+Note, that Elasticsearch applies them to those indices matching specified index pattern (`template` property in a template) and according to specified order (`order` field).

+##### Mappings and Kibana Authentication

-  There is no need to analyze ID fields because of their nature - they are indicators, not a full text.
-Additionally, Kibana *authentication plugin* __relies on this mapping__, because it uses fields `@cf.org_id` and `@cf.space_id` for data filtering (read below).
+Note, that Kibana *authentication plugin* uses fields `@cf.org_id` and `@cf.space_id` for data filtering (read below).
+And it is important that **these fields should be _not_analyzed_**.
+Keep this in mind if decide to customize mappings.

-* Add `*.raw` fields as *not_analyzed* copies of some string fields.

-  By using this mapping a string field is indexed as an analyzed field for full-text search, and as a not_analyzed field for sorting and aggregations in data analysis.
-We apply this mapping to all known string fields that we parse and whant to use not only for full-text search, but also for data analysis.

-* Make `geopoint` field of *geo_point* datatype.

-  This mapping allows to build *tile map* visualizations on this field.

 #### Kibana authentication plugin